Laboratory Leadership, Workforce Training and Management Development, Improving Public Health Laboratory Infrastructure (93.065)

 Throughout the project period, CDC's commitment to continuation of awards will be conditioned on the availability of funds, evidence of satisfactory progress by the recipient (as documented in required reports), and the determination that continued funding is in the best interest of the Federal Government.

-1)Interim progress report, no less than 90 days before the end of the budget period.
-The progress report will serve as your non-competing continuation application, and must contain the following elements: current budget period activities objectives, current budget period financial progress, new budget period program proposed activity Objectives, budget, additional requested information, and measures of effectiveness; 2) Financial status report and annual progress report, no more than 90 days after the end of the budget period, and 3) Final financial and performance reports, no more than 90 days after the end of the project period.
+A-133 audits.
+Financial status report and annual progress report, no more than 90 days after the end of the budget period; and Final financial and performance reports, no more than 90 days after the end of the project period

 Records